 Adolescent females with hyperthyroidism might complain of menstrual irregularities or amenorrhea.
-Hair loss can be also seen in patients with Graves’ disease.
+Hair loss may also occur in patients with Graves’ disease.

 Graves’ ophthalmopathy is rarely severe in children, but eye symptoms such as pain on movement or diplopia are common.
 Patients with Graves’ ophthalmopathy might have worsening of their ophthalmopathy even after the correction of the hyperthyroidism state.

 Upon physical examination of the neck in children with hyperthyroidism, goiter is present in almost all cases.
 Auscultation of the thyroid gland might reveal an audible bruit.
-Such a bruit is present in up to half of the cases of hyperthyroidism.
+Such a bruit is present in up to half of hyperthyroidism cases.